Marmoroju/Kubernetes/README.md

     The connection to the server localhost:8080 was refused - did you specify the right host or port?

-isso porque nao foi iniado cluster algum e para isso deve ser seguido os passos dos arquivos .txt.
+isso porque NAO foi iniado cluster algum.